dominikkiese/MatsubaraFunctions.jl/docs/src/matsubara_func.md

 @assert h == f
 ```

-# Advanced Usage: MPI Helpers
+# Advanced Usage: Running in parallel

-To simplify the parallelization of algorithms involving `MatsubaraFunction` instances, we export some useful methods based on the MPI.jl wrapper.
+To simplify the parallelization of algorithms when using the package, we export some useful methods based on the MPI.jl wrapper.
 For further information on how to set up MPI with Julia see [https://github.com/JuliaParallel/MPI.jl](https://github.com/JuliaParallel/MPI.jl).

 ```julia
 using MatsubaraFunctions